Actindo-AG/Documentation/PIM/Operation/01_ManageProducts.md

 # Manage a product

 A product defines everything that can be offered and purchased on a market.
 All products are assigned to an attribute set and can be specified by the attributes within this set.
-You can create master products and [product variants](02_ManageVariants.md#create-product-variants), edit products, archive, delete or restore products and copy products.
+You can create master products and [variants](02_ManageVariants.md#create-variants), edit products, archive, delete or restore products and copy products.
 To offer a product on a marketplace you have to create an offer to the product, see [Create an offer in PIM](#create-an-offer-in-PIM).

 ## Create a product

 Create a product to offer it on a marketplace.
-You can create a product or create product variants, see [Create product variants](02_ManageVariants.md#create-product-variants).
+You can create a product or create variants, see [Create variants](02_ManageVariants.md#create-variants).
 In the following, the procedure to create a product is described.

 ### Prerequisites